grimmana/GA-Project2-React/recipes/src/README.md

  7. Browser open in Chrome: View | Developer | Developer Tools
  8.

-app
+Project setup:

 1. Setup a new repository on my Git Hub site.
-2. Cloned the repository to my local machine.
+2. Clone the repository link https://github.com/grimmana/GA-Project2-React.git to ~ sei/projects/ on the local machine.
-3. Setup a separate test folder on my computer to test bringing in the api.
-Not necessary.
+3. From the github folder [GA-Projext2-React]; run the command replacing appname with desired folder name [recipes]
+	- npx
-4. ❯ npx create-react-app appname
+	- ❯ npx create-react-app appname
-5.
-Installed Axios
+	- ~ sei/projects/GA-Project2-React/recipes
+4. From the appname folder; run the command to install axios for api calls
+	- npm
+	- ❯ npm install axios
+5. From the appname folder; run the command to install the React-Router package
+	- npm
+	- ❯ npm install react-router react-router-dom
+6. Start the server;
+	- ❯ npm start
+	- may initially receive a prompt to start Chrome so the Server Web page can be displayed
-5. 	 to test the website API using Postman.
+	- check the web page for the spinning React logo to test the website API us ing Postman.
 6.